emuise/code-structProdSem/scripts/manuscript/manuscript.md

 fully examined.

-The overall goal of this paper is to assess patterns of forest ecosystem structure and function and their complementarity across a wide range of ecosystems encompassing significant environmental gradients.
+The overall goal of this paper is to assess patterns of forest ecosystem structure and function, as observed using remote sensing technologies, and their complementarity across a wide range of ecosystems encompassing significant environmental gradients.
 To do so, we synthesize data from moderate-scale remote-sensing derived metrics of forest structure, represented as both simple ALS-extracted metrics of canopy height, cover and vertical complexity, as well as modelled forest structure attributes including volume, and aboveground biomass, with a well-established remote sensing derived index on ecosystem function.
-Our first question is to examine how ecosystem structure and function complement one another across a large environmental gradient and then compare the simple and modelled representations of forest structure to different levels of ecosystem function.
+First, we examine how ecosystem structure and function complement one another across a large environmental gradient and then compare the simple and modelled representations of forest structure to different levels of ecosystem function.
 This question is important as it provides insights to the EBV community around complementarity of remote sensing metrics when describing the structure and function of ecosystems and proposes a method to examine potential overlap when generating remote sensing EBVs.

 Our second question examines the independent and shared relationships of ecosystem structure height and cover, with modelled forest structure, on